What Does A Concluding Sentence Mean

 To illustrate the principles discussed above, let's examine some examples of effective concluding sentences in various contexts:

-• Example 2 (Expository Essay): "In conclusion, the intricate workings of the human brain, from neuron firing to complex cognitive processes, highlight the remarkable complexity and adaptability of this essential organ."
+• Example 2 (Expository Essay): "At the end of the day, the involved workings of the human brain, from neuron firing to complex cognitive processes, highlight the remarkable complexity and adaptability of this essential organ."
 (This sentence summarizes the main point about the brain's complexity and emphasizes its importance.)

 • Example 3 (Narrative Essay): "Looking back on that summer, I realize that the unexpected challenges and triumphs I experienced shaped me into the person I am today, forever altering my perspective on life and resilience."
 (This sentence provides closure to the narrative, reflects on the significance of the experience, and hints at lasting personal growth.)